 Most likely, all of your interviews will be conducted virtually, whether that be over video or phone.
 But just because you aren’t meeting someone face to face doesn’t mean you shouldn’t prepare as you would normally.
 It’s important to still conduct customary interview preparation like researching the company, developing questions, and dressing accordingly (even if it’s just the top half!).

 As you begin your job hunt, make sure to set aside time each day to search and apply for jobs.
 Take it a step further by researching and gathering intel on the companies you are applying and interviewing for so you can tailor your resume, cover letter, and application/interview answers accordingly.
 Nowadays, most HR professionals and recruiters use bots to scan applications and resumes to look for keywords pertinent to the position.

 In addition, you should be staying active on your online profile (LinkedIn, Indeed, etc.) and keeping it up to date.
 Your profile shouldn’t just be current; it should also be compelling.
 Adding items like an eye-catching summary, past projects, metrics, skills, portfolios, and more can make you stand out from other potential candidates.
 By allocating time to these details, you’ll show your determination and willingness to go the extra mile.

 Continue to Network Online

-While larger events continue to be canceled, there are still several opportunities to form new connections and keep current network relationships warm.
+While larger events continue to be canceled, there are still several opportunities to form new connections, network, and keep current network relationships warm.

 - Join professional groups online (LinkedIn, Facebook, etc.) to connect with people in your industry or field.
 Usually, within these groups, conversations, and posts around strategies, methods, and applications arise so individuals can learn and discuss best practices.